Sebastian-Rothe/EL-POLLO-LOCO-/README.md

 ## 🔥 Game Features
 ✔️ **Jump, Run & Throw Mechanics** – Move Pepe through the game world, avoid obstacles, and throw objects to defeat enemies.
 ✔️ **Collectibles** – Gather coins and Tabasco salsa to power up for the final battle.
-✔️ **Enemy AI** – The crazy hen is not an easy opponent!
-Dodge her attacks and find the best strategy to win.
+✔️ **Randomized Enemy Behavior** – The crazy hen moves unpredictably based on programmed patterns.
 ✔️ **Object-Oriented Structure** – The game is designed using **classes and objects** to ensure flexibility and clean code.

 ## 🎯 Learning Objectives